 Once your target DSO has been set, the goal is then to stick to it as best you can and review it regularly, especially when you enter work with new customers or a new market.

-There are several ways for DSO improvement:
+There are several ways to improve days sales outstanding:

-- Strengthen your invoicing process: improving DSO often requires a focus on making sure that invoices are going out on time, contain all necessary information and are free of errors.
+- Strengthen your invoicing process: Improving DSO often requires a focus on making sure that invoices are going out on time, contain all necessary information and are free of errors.

 - : Invest in efficient payment monitoring to remind customers of unpaid invoices, and define a clear recovery process – if necessary through a debt collection agency.

 remains one of the most efficient solutions to ensure the stability of your days sales outstanding.
 With trade credit insurance, you are insured in the event that a credit cannot be recovered.
 As a result, you are guaranteed that a potential bad debt will not have a negative impact on your working capital.
 Read our article on to learn more.